hlindberg/misc-puppet-docs/puppet4-spec/intro.md

 | &#124; | or
 | /re/   | a regular expression as defined by Ruby 2.0
 | ;      | rule end
+| sym =  | symbolic naming of rule to the right
+| sym += | symbolic naming of array containing iterative values from rule on right
+| rule&lt;Type&gt; | A rule that when evaluated produces the given (runtime type)
+| rule &lt;Type&gt;: | A type safe rule that when evaluated produces the given (runtime type)

+The presence of `sym=` and `sym+=` does not alter the grammar, they only provide notation to be able to refer to the various parts of the rule with symbolic names.

 ### Examples
 ```